BioForge: Development

 Director Ken Demarest had the core idea for BioForge whilst working as a programmer on Ultima VII: The Black Gate.
-Demarest felt that Ultima VII had too much freedom, and that creating an interactive movie with synthetic actors would create a more immersive game.
+Demarest felt Ultima VII had too much freedom, and that making an interactive movie with synthetic actors would create a more immersive game.
 BioForge was developed at Origin by a core team of ten people under Demarest, during a period of two years from February 1993 to March 1995.
 The game was developed using C++ and 80x86 assembly and used the Phar Lap DOS extender.
 Internally, the game used a custom script language for world management and animation.
 It also employed an HTML-styled language to code the in-game interface.
 The working title for the game was Interactive Movie 1.

 The 3D models of BioForge were created from reference sketches in 3D Studio and then texture-mapped in a proprietary Electronic Arts tool named EOR.
 The animations were created using the rotoscope technique on live-actor movements captured with the Flock of Birds on-body motion detector system, using an in-house pose editor named System for Animating Lifelike Synthetic Actors (S.A.L.S.A.) that was capable of displaying captured movement as fully rendered models in real time.
 Origin reportedly paid between $30,000 and $32,000 for the Flock of Birds hardware in order to save time on creating animations.

 SFX and music was created and composed by John Tipton.